Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: Physics at the FPF

 The FPF offers unprecedented potential for innovative studies in QCD and hadronic structure.
 Representative targets are summarised in Fig.~\ref{fig:FPF-SM-summary}, classified into whether sensitivity arises from production at the ATLAS IP or from scattering at the FPF.
 Neutrino production in $pp$ collisions constrains the gluon parton distribution function (PDF) down to $x\sim 10^{-7}$~\cite{Gauld:2016kpd,Rojo:2024tho}, charm production~\cite{Zenaiev:2019ktw}, forward hadron production~\cite{Kling:2023tgr}, non-linear QCD dynamics~\cite{Duwentaster:2023mbk,Bhattacharya:2023zei}, and intrinsic charm~\cite{Ball:2022qks,Maciula:2022lzk}, among other phenomena.
 In turn, neutrino scattering at the FPF enable mapping large-$x$ nucleon structure~\cite{Cruz-Martinez:2023sdv}, breaking degeneracies between BSM signals and QCD effects in high-$p_T$ tails at the HL-LHC~\cite{Hammou:2023heg,Kassabov:2023hbm}, and tuning generators for neutrino astrophysics~\cite{vanBeekveld:2024ziz,Fieg:2023kld,FerrarioRavasio:2024kem,Buonocore:2024pdv}.

-{\bf FPF Neutrino Measurements Enhance HL-LHC Discovery Prospects:} Dedicated projections for neutrino DIS at the FPF~\cite{Cruz-Martinez:2023sdv} demonstrate that the expected $\mathcal{O}(10^5)$ electron-neutrino and $\mathcal{O}(10^6)$ muon-neutrino interactions provide stringent constraints on the proton PDFs.
-These neutrino collisions cover an $(x,Q^2)$ range that overlaps with that of the Electron-Ion Collider (EIC)~\cite{AbdulKhalek:2021gbh}, while probing complementary flavour combinations. $D$-meson tagging capabilities in the FPF neutrino experiments enable disentangling quark and antiquark flavours.
+{\bf FPF Neutrino Measurements Enhance HL-LHC Discovery Prospects:} Dedicated projections for neutrino DIS~\cite{Candido:2023utz} at the FPF~\cite{Cruz-Martinez:2023sdv} demonstrate that the expected $\mathcal{O}(10^5)$ electron-neutrino and $\mathcal{O}(10^6)$ muon-neutrino interactions provide stringent constraints on the proton PDFs.
+DIS neutrino interactions are sensitive to momentum fractions $x \sim Q^2/(2 m_p E_\nu)$, where $Q^2$ is the momentum transfer and $m_p$ is the proton mass.
+This implies that the roughly ten times larger neutrino energies provided by the LHC allow to probe roughly ten times smaller values of the momentum fraction compared to neutrino scattering measurements at previous accelerator experiments such as NuTeV~\cite{NuTeV:2005wsg}.
+Neutrino collisions at the FPF therefore cover a range in the $(x,Q^2)$ plane that overlaps with that of the Electron-Ion Collider (EIC)~\cite{AbdulKhalek:2021gbh}, while probing complementary flavor combinations.
+For example, the muon charge identification and $D$-meson tagging capabilities in the FPF neutrino experiments allows the selection of processes like $\nu s \to \mu^- c$ and $\bar\nu \bar s \to \mu^+ \bar c $ and therefore enable disentangling specific initial state quark and antiquark flavors including the relatively poorly constrained strange content of the proton.
+The sensitivity to improve PDFs via neutrino scattering measurements at the FPF was obtained in Ref.~\cite{Cruz-Martinez:2023sdv}.
 The impact of DIS neutrino measurements at the FPF on the traditional HL-LHC program is twofold.
 On the one hand, FPF-constrained PDFs enable more precise theoretical predictions for core processes at the HL-LHC such as Higgs, Drell-Yan, and diboson production (left panel of Fig.~\ref{fig:FPF-HLLHC}).
 Measurements of these cross sections at ATLAS and CMS are therefore more sensitive to BSM physics.
-On the other hand, if BSM signals are present in high-$p_T$ tails at the HL-LHC, they could inadvertently be reabsorbed into a PDF fit~\cite{Kassabov:2023hbm,Hammou:2023heg}.
-Breaking this degeneracy between QCD and BSM effects in high-energy scattering is possible by including the ``low-energy'' FPF data into the PDF fit.
-For instance, as demonstrated in the right panel of Fig.~\ref{fig:FPF-HLLHC}, evidence for a new heavy $W'$ boson with mass $m_{W'}=13.8$ TeV would be reabsorbed in a PDF fit including Drell-Yan data from the HL-LHC ($f_{\rm BSM,noFPF}$) unless the PDFs are constrained with the FPF neutrino data ($f_{\rm BSM,FPF}$).
-FPF data therefore greatly enhances the discovery potential of ATLAS and CMS for high mass particles.
-Neutrino DIS at the FPF also opens a novel window on the 40-year-old conundrum of whether intrinsic charm (or even bottom) quarks exist in the proton~\cite{Ball:2022qks,Guzzi:2022rca,Maciula:2022lzk}.
+On the other hand, if BSM signals are present in high-$p_T$ tails at the HL-LHC, they could inadvertently be reabsorbed into a PDF fit~\cite{Kassabov:2023hbm,Hammou:2023heg,Hammou:2024xuj}.